David-OConnor/saturn/README.rst

  - combine: Similar to datetime.datetime.combine, but always tz-aware.
  - to_str: Similar to datetime.datetime.strftime, but with a cleaner format string, from Arrow.
  - from_str: Similar to datetime.datetime.strptime, but with a cleaner format string, from Arrow.
+   Returns date, datetime, or time objects as needed.
  - to_iso: Wrapper for datetime.datetime's isoformat() method, as a function.
  - from_iso: Create a datetime from an isoformat string.
  - to_epoch: Wrapper for datetime.datetime's timestamp method, as a function.